lborg019/alain.xyz/portfolio/blog/the-making-of-alain-xyz/index.md

 ### Preprocessing

-1. [TypeScript](https://typescriptlang.org) - A superset of JavaScript which adds types, interfaces, enums, namespaces, and babel-esque compiliation to older versions of js.
+1. [TypeScript](https://typescriptlang.org) - A superset of JavaScript which adds types, interfaces, enums, namespaces, and babel-esque compilation to older versions of JavaScript.

-2. [Webpack](https://webpack.github.io/) - The newest version of Webpack that supports treeshaking and SystemJS modules, really powerful stuff that can remove dead code and allow dynamic module loading respectively.
+2. [Webpack](https://webpack.github.io/) - The newest version of Webpack that supports treeshaking and ECMAScript Modules (ESM), really powerful stuff that can remove dead code and allow dynamic module loading respectively.

 3. [PostCSS](https://github.com/postcss/postcss) - a sort of preprocessor that's much more modular than [Stylus](http://stylus-lang.com/), [Sass](http://sass-lang.com/), or [Less](http://lesscss.org/).
 It works similar to [UglyfyJS](http://lisperator.net/uglifyjs/) or [Katex](https://khan.github.io/KaTeX/) in that in generates an AST, and users can supply functions to process that AST.

 ### Host

-[Digital Ocean](https://www.digitalocean.com/) - After comparing [AWS](http://aws.amazon.com), [Google Cloud](https://cloud.google.com/), [Dreamhost](https://www.dreamhost.com/), [Heroku](https://www.heroku.com/) this host offers the best balance of features and price.
+[Digital Ocean](https://www.digitalocean.com/) - After comparing [AWS](http://aws.amazon.com), [Google Cloud](https://cloud.google.com/), [Dreamhost](https://www.dreamhost.com/), [Heroku](https://www.heroku.com/) this host offers the best balance of features and price **$10.00**.

 I changed up my name servers at my domain provider [NameCheap](https://www.namecheap.com) to Digital Ocean's name servers, and installed Node, Nginx and MongoDB.
-Pretty straightfoward.
+Pretty straightforward.

 ## Getting Started